-Certain of the warrants to purchase shares of the Company's common stock, issued as a part of the at-the-market registered direct offerings in July and August 2016, are classified as warrant liability and recorded at fair value.
-These warrants contain a feature that could require the transfer of cash in the event a change of control occurs without the authorization of our Board of Directors, and therefore, are classified as a liability in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480.
+Prior to the Warrant Amendments, the Warrants were classified as warrant liability and recorded at fair value.
+These Warrants contained a feature that could have required the transfer of cash in the event a change of control occurred without the authorization of our board of directors, and therefore, were classified as a liability in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity.

-The fair value of each warrant is estimated on the date of issuance, and each subsequent balance sheet date, using the Black-Scholes valuation model using the appropriate risk-free interest rate, expected term and volatility assumptions.
+The fair value of each warrant was estimated on the date of issuance, and each subsequent balance sheet date, using the Black-Scholes valuation model using the appropriate risk-free interest rate, expected term and volatility assumptions.
 The expected life of the warrant was calculated using the remaining life of the warrant.
-Due to our limited historical data as a public company, the estimated volatility is calculated based upon the Company's historical volatility, supplemented, as necessary, with historical volatility of comparable companies in the biotechnology industry whose share prices are publicly available for a sufficient period of time.
-The risk-free rate is based upon U.S. Treasury securities with remaining terms similar to the expected term of the stock award being valued.
+Due to the Company's limited historical data as a public company, the estimated volatility was calculated based upon the Company's historical volatility, supplemented, as necessary, with historical volatility of comparable companies in the biotechnology industry whose share prices are publicly available for a sufficient period of time.
+The risk-free rate was based upon U.S. Treasury securities with remaining terms similar to the expected term of the stock award being valued.

-This warrant liability is subject to remeasurement at each balance sheet date and the Company recognizes any change in the fair value of the warrant liability in the statement of operations.
-The Company will continue to adjust the carrying value of the warrants for changes in the estimated fair value until the earlier of the modification, exercise or expiration of the warrants.
-At that time, the liabilities will be reclassified to additional paid-in capital, a component of stockholders' equity.
-The Company anticipates that the value of the warrants could fluctuate from quarter to quarter and that such fluctuation could have a material impact on the Company's financial statements.
+This warrant liability was subject to remeasurement at each reporting date and the Company recognized any change in the fair value of the warrant liability in the statement of operations.
+The Company continued to adjust the carrying value of the warrants for changes in the estimated fair value until the date of the Warrant Amendments.